Claire-Bedrossian/Claire-Bedrossian/README.md

 Hello my name is Claire Bedrossian👋

 About ME 💬 :
-- I'm 15 years old and a student passionate about leaning a variety of coding langauges looking for feedback and advice.
+- I'm 15 years old and a student passionate about learning a variety of coding languages, looking for feedback, advice and opportunities to collaborate with others.

 Languages 👨‍💻:
 <p>